matthewnitschke/pubspec_lock_merge_driver/README.md

 ## Known limitations

-- `sdks` are currently only taken from `A`, and ignored on `B`
+- `sdks` versions between `A` and `B` must be identical
-    - the current plan is to take the highest lower bound dependency version, and the highest upper bound.
-Not sure if that is practical yet
+    - if differences are detected, manually merging files is required
-- If the version and dep type is the same between `A` and `B`, but there happens to be different configuration within the `Description`, `B` will be used
+- If the version and dep type is the same between `A` and `B`, but there happens to be different configuration within the `Description`
-    - the current plan is to reject this, as it is not automatically mergeable
+    - if differences are detected, manually merging files is required